 Stack fruit loops or Cherries on Spaghetti noodles stuck in play dough!

 My oldest son received the Plasma Car for his first birthday – and each of my boys have been riding it ever since.
 This “bike” is almost 12 years old, and still one of their favorite toys.
+If you have an unfinished basement, or scratch resistant floors – this bike is a life-saver!

 Let your kids bang away.
 (Put in earbuds to keep it from driving you crazy!)

-Another parent mentioned this idea: Giving your toddler pots and pans to bang on is a classic parent move, but here is a less noisy idea.
+Give your toddler pots and pans to bang on is a classic parent move, but here is a less noisy idea.
 Sit your toddler down with a pumpkin, melon, or squash and let them pound the vegetable to their heart’s content with a toy hammer.
 Most toddlers aren’t strong enough to do real harm with their hammer, so you can still make soup with your butternut squash once they’ve had their fun.
 She also says this works if you swap the hammer for stickers.

 Singing to and with your child builds a unique bond with them.
 And just like reading to your child, singing songs with them helps to boost their vocabulary and language skills.